avaneev/prvhash/README.md

 system which can be reached if there is only a small number of hashwords in the system.
-PRNG will continously produce non-repeating random sequences given external entropy input, but their statistical quality on a larger frames will be limited by the size of `lcg` and `Seed` variables, the number of hashwords in the system, and the combinatorial capacity of the external entropy.
-A way to increase the structural limit is to use a "parallel" PRNG structure demonstrated in the `prvhash64s.h` file, which additionally increases the security exponentially.
-Also any non-constant entropy input usually increases the period of randomness, which, when extrapolated to hashing, means that the period increases by message's combinatorial capacity (or the number of various combinations of its bits).
+PRNG will continously produce non-repeating random sequences given external entropy input, but their statistical quality on a larger frames will be limited by the size of `lcg` and `Seed` variables, and the number of hashwords in the system.
+A way to increase the structural limit is to use a "parallel" PRNG structure (arrangement) demonstrated in the `prvhash64s.h` file, which additionally increases the security exponentially.
 The maximal PRNG period's 2<sup>N</sup> exponent is hard to approximate exactly, but in most tests it was equal to at least system's size in bits, minus the number of hashwords in the system, minus 1/4 of `lcg` and `Seed` variables' size.

 Moreover, the PRVHASH systems can be freely daisy-chained by feeding their outputs to `Seed` inputs, adding some security firewalls, and increasing